 Unravel the Mayan mystery: Tour of Actun Tunichil Muknal Cave

-Immerse yourself in a full Mayan experience by a hike to Actun Tunichil Muknal Cave, then spend three hours inside and capping it off with a picnic lunch.
+Immerse yourself in a full Mayan experience on a hike to Actun Tunichil Muknal Cave, then spend three hours inside and cap it off with a picnic lunch.

-Learn about Mayan history through at the Actun Tunichil Muknal cave
+Learn about Mayan history at the Actun Tunichil Muknal cave

 To take a journey into the Mayan underworld at Actun Tunichil Muknal, or the “Cave of the Stone Sepulchre”, will be one of the most enlightening, epic and unique experiences of your life.
 Leave the world of the living behind as you venture into the heart of the Actun Tunichil Muknal cave with a licensed guide.
 Recently named the world’s top sacred cave destination by National Geographic, this beautiful cave not only boosts of beautiful crystalline stalactites and stalagmites, but is also a natural museum of ancient Mayan artifacts.
 What’s more, this cave was a sacred burial place as the final resting place of the “Crystal Maiden” (an ancient Mayan ceremonial victim) as well as the remains of 13 other sacrificed men, women, and children.